Praveenanand333/IT-3rd-yr/README.md

 This section focuses on web technologies using Java, including the development of simple Java programs with object-oriented concepts, programming using files and threads for concurrent operations, designing attractive GUI using frameworks, creating dynamic web pages using CSS, JavaScript, and AJAX, and developing mobile-based web applications in a cloud environment.

+### 3. Computer Graphics

+The Computer Graphics section covers topics related to computer graphics, including OpenGL, line and circle drawing algorithms, clipping algorithms, and graphics programming.
+You'll find programs and projects that explore these concepts and help you develop graphics applications.

 ## How to Use this Repository